linkunfa/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm750/README.md

 **How to use**

 1. Prepare a motherboard and connect Poleg EVB through PCI-E.
-2. Connect a usb cable from motherboard to J1 header of Poleg EVB.
+2. Connect a usb cable from motherboard to **J1 header** of Poleg EVB.
-3. Connect an ethernet cable between your workstation and J12 header of Poleg EVB.
+3. Connect an ethernet cable between your workstation and **J12 header** of Poleg EVB.
 4. Power up the Poleg EVB and configure IP address.
 5. Launch a browser in your workstation and enter below URL.
     ```
     https://<Poleg_EVB_IP>
     ```
-6. Use below username/password to login OpenBMC home page, then navigate to the KVM page.
+6. Use below username/password to login OpenBMC home page, then navigate to the `KVM` page.
     ```
     Username: root
     Password: 0penBmc
     ```

-    * You can use [Real VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) with below preferences instead of OpenBMC Web.
+    > _NOTE: You can use [Real VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) with below preferences instead of OpenBMC Web._

     ```
     /* Preference setting of Real VNC Viewer */
     Quality: Custom
     PreferredEncoding: Hextile
     ColorLevel: rgb565
     ```

 7. Power up the motherboard and the video output will show on the WebUI (or Real VNC Viewer).

 **Maintainer**